Artem-Brui/Books-Test/README.md

 # Books - a test task

-A brief description of your project: what it does, its purpose, and goals.

 ## About

 The project was created using TypeScript and React.
 Also, the following packages were additionally used: